 If you’re wondering what you can negotiate when buying a new RV, the price is still on the table.
 Some dealers may tell you that the price you see is the price you’ll get; take it or leave it.
 If it’s around 15% above MSRP (Manufacturer’s Suggested Retail Price), that’s a reasonable expectation.

-Always keep in mind, the RV dealership down the street can get you the same coach.
+Always keep in mind that the RV dealership down the street can get you the same coach.
 The national chain dealers don’t get the preferential treatment with the manufacturers as they used to.
 They can’t get you higher on the waiting list or have any significant sway with the RV brands at this point.

 The backlog waiting list is the first-come-first-serve.
-Manufacturers are building the more popular lineups faster than, the less popular models.
+Manufacturers are building the more popular lineups faster than the less popular models.
 RVs are a significant investment; if there’s a particular model you want, they will build it.
 Wait times are averaging around 4 months during the late spring 2021 camping season.

 Websites like these also have links to RV finance calculators if you plan on going that route.
 The lender you choose will be the most accurate, but you’ll have a ballpark idea of what to expect.
-RVs, like cars, depreciate up to 30% their first year and continue that downward trend of 20-30% continuously.
+RVs, like cars, depreciate up to 30% in their first year and continue that downward trend of 20-30% continuously.
 To get the best rates, it’s always a good idea to walk in with some money in hand.